mooss/godefarig/README.md

 ## Short term goals

 - [ ] complete the documentation
-- [ ] implement phong lightning
+- [x] implement phong lightning
 - [ ] find a parallelisable height generation scheme

 ## Long term goals

 - [ ] perform calculations on the GPU
-- [ ] add a subduction/erosion mecanism to generate the elevations
+- [ ] add a subduction/erosion mecanism to generate the elevation

 ## OS